 - a few grinds of black pepper

-- Cut the ends off each of the four red onions, then halve them.
+- Cut the ends off the red onions, then halve them.
 Keep the skins on, as it helps the onions keep their shape.
 Place the onions flat side down in a baking pan with sides.

-- Pour the water and the vinegars in a bowl, then add the brown sugar and spices.
-Stir well, and then pour over the onions.
+- Whisk together the water, vinegars, brown sugar, and spices, and then pour over the onions.
 Cover with foil and allow to marinate for a minimum of 12 hours.

 - Cook uncovered at 400 F for 30 minutes.
-Flip each onion over.
-Put a pat of butter on top of each onion and sprinkle the rosemary and a few grinds of black pepper over top.
+Flip each onion over, put a pat of butter on top of each onion, sprinkle the rosemary and a few grinds of black pepper on top.

-- Place back in the oven and cook for 15 minutes more, then take out the pan and baste the onions with the marinade.
-Repeat this process after 1 hour of cooking and then again at 1 hour 15 minutes.
+- Cook for 15 minutes more, then take out the pan and baste the onions with the marinade.
+Repeat this step two more times.

-- Remove the tough outer skins before serving.
-Serve warm on a pretty platter.
-Pour the warm marinade from the baking pan into a small bowl and place this on your dinner table for your guests to spoon over their onions.
+- Remove the tough outer skins, then serve warm on a pretty platter.
+Pour any leftover marinade from the baking pan into a small bowl and serve with the onions.